Points classification in the Tour de France: Current

 Riders can lose points for various infractions of the rules, which means some riders finish the Tour with a negative points tally.

-Before the start of the Tour de France, the organization declares which stages are considered "flat", "medium mountain" or "high mountain".
-Flat stages typically have few or no categorized climbs (several 4th category and an occasional 3rd category), medium mountain stages have numerous climbs, typically 2nd and 3rd category, and high mountain stages have numerous large climbs, often 1st category or hors catégorie.
+Before the start of the Tour de France, the organization declares which stages are considered flat, hilly, medium mountain, or high mountain.
+Flat stages are stages that are expected to finish in a bunch sprint.
+Hilly stages may have small categorized climbs (3rd or 4th category) close enough to the finish to prevent most sprint specialists from winning.
+Medium mountain stages have numerous climbs, typically 2nd and 3rd category.
+High mountain stages have numerous large climbs, often 1st category or hors catégorie.

 When the order in which cyclists crossed the line cannot be determined or when cyclists score exactly the same time in the prologue/individual time trial, the cyclists divide the points (rounded up to the nearest 1/2 point).
 A cyclist that does not finish a stage is removed from the points classification.
 After every stage, the leader in the points classification is given a green jersey.
 In the event of a tie in the ranking, the cyclist with the most stage victories is the leader.
 If that is also a tie, the number of intermediate sprint victories indicates the leader.
 If that is also a tie, the general classification determines the leader.
 At the end of the Tour de France, the cyclist leading the points classification is the winner of the green jersey.